SpectralCascade/Ossium/README.md

 * SDL_Mixer
 * SDL_TTF

+# How to Use
+At some stage I intend to write up documentation for Ossium (once I've cleaned up the code a bit).
+Until then, you can check up on [my website](https://timlanesoftware.com) from time to time for blog posts and articles about Ossium (and other projects I'm working on).
+Or you can dive into the code to better understand how different parts of the engine work for yourself.
+Note that the engine is constantly being updated and improved currently, so if you intend to use it for your own games and projects beware of bugs and changes over time.

 # Additional notes
 I'm developing this project using Code::Blocks 17.12 on Windows 10 64-bit currently (and sometimes on (arm) Linux 64-bit) with the GNU GCC/G++ compiler.
 The engine is easily portable to Linux or Mac (you may need to change SDL 2 includes by find and replace of initial `<SDL` to `<SDL2/SDL` for Linux builds).